EmilStenstrom/friendlybit/posts/2008-11-18-templated-user-controls-in-aspnet.md

 </div>
 ```

 I think this is a **really useful** way to write user controls, especially for those of you that work as interface developers in a .NET world.
-Asking the people around me I found that quite a few didn&#8217;t know how templated user controls worked, so I hope I will be of use to some of you out there.
+Asking the people around me I found that quite a few didn't know how templated user controls worked, so I hope I will be of use to some of you out there.
 Happy coding!